-Though there are some differences, both are amazing (it’s no wonder they are both among the most popular destinations in Asia), and I’ll happily return to both Bali and Thailand.
+There are some significant differences between the two to consider — mainly that Bali is one island in the much larger country of Indonesia.
+But they are both are amazing (it’s no wonder they are both among the most popular destinations in Asia), and I’ll happily return to both Bali and Thailand.

 So use the guide to help you pick, but be confident in whatever destination you choose because I think you’ll have an incredible vacation at either spot!

 Bali vs Thailand: A Quick Guide to Choosing

 Here’s what I’m going to do in this guide: